Into the Water: Plot

 Following the unexplained death of her sister, Nel, in a pool at the foot of a cliff, Jules Abbott returns to Beckford, a fictional town in Northumberland, to care for her niece, Lena.
 The novel is told in a mixture of first-person and third-person narrative.

 Jules had been estranged from her sister Nel due to an incident from their childhood.
 Nel assumed that Jules had seduced her boyfriend Robbie even though he was sexually abusing Jules.
 Lena is furious at Jules for not speaking to her mum.
 Lena believes that her mum jumped into the Drowning Pool, a place where multiple women throughout the town's history have died.
 Lena blamed her friend Katie's death on her mother's obsession with the pool.
 Jules does not believe that her sister committed suicide.
 She heard fear in Nel's last voicemail, imploring Jules to meet her.
 Jules informed Detective Sean Townsend about this.
 Detective Sergeant Erin Morgan sensed Sean's distress in the case and found out that his mother also committed suicide in the Drowning Pool.

 Helen Townsend stays at her father-in-law Patrick's cottage as her husband betrayed her.
 Louise, Katie's mother, was relieved that Nel died as she holds her responsible for inspiring girls to become curious about the Drowning Pool.
 Her son Josh, however, is terrified that his mother was not at the house when Nel died.

 Jules searches for her mother's bracelet which Nel wore all the time and is shocked to find that it is missing.
 Louise finds diet pills prescribed to Nel among Katie's belongings and tells Sean that Nel's murder should be made public.
 But it turns out that Katie asked Lena to buy her the pills.

 Mark Henderson, Lena's teacher, finds Nel's bracelet in Helen's drawer while searching her room.
-Josh and Lena breaks his windows as revenge for Katie's death.
+Josh and Lena break his windows as revenge for Katie's death.
 Josh tells Sean that Mark seduced Katie, and Lena reveals that Katie sacrificed herself to protect Mark from being arrested for unlawful intercourse.
 Louise confronts Lena for keeping the information from her, and Lena tells her she threatened Katie to end her relationship with Mark.
 After Louise leaves, she tells Jules that it was Nel who made the threat.

 Erin learns that Nel and Sean had a relationship.
 She asks Sean about it and he barks at her to check his records.
 She meets Nickie, a con artist who tells her that she must look upon Lauren (Patrick's dead wife) and not Helen.